hexagoncircle/ryan-mulligan-dev/src/blog/target-toggler.md

 </target-toggler>
 ```

-Be sure to check out [the repo demo page](https://hexagoncircle.github.io/target-toggler/demo.html) for examples of this component in action.
+Be sure to check out [the demo page](https://hexagoncircle.github.io/target-toggler/demo.html) for examples of this component in action.

 ## Improvements